 Fiery wedding dress #Stuff we love#retro#rockabilly Updated Oct 12 2015 (Posted Jan 19 2009) Ariel arielmstallings Way back in August of 2007, I featured photos of Carol's flame-licked wedding dress. …And now, I believe I have finally answered the question of where the dress came from: Mode Merr.
 They have 'em in a different lengths and color combos.
 If you're into that whole fiery wedding thing, go look.
-Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Ariel Author of Offbeat Bride: Creative Alternatives for Independent Brides, Ariel acts as the publisher of all the Offbeat Empire websites.
-She lives in Seattle with her son, and if she's not reading or writing, chances are good that she's dancing and happy-crying.
+Ariel Author of three editions of the Offbeat Bride book and the brand-new From Shitshow To Afterglow, Ariel Meadow Stallings acts as the publisher of all the Offbeat Empire websites.
+She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
+To follow her latest work, join join The Afterglow, for exclusive access to essays, videos, online courses, and more.
 PREVIOUS Proposing Part 2: How to propose to your boyfriend NEXT Naomi & Arian's Serene and Personal Japanese Garden Wedding Show/Hide comments [ 5 ] i LOVE Mode Merr!
 They have great clothes, lots of pin up girl kinda things in a wide range of sizes (even mine!).
 I know they do awesome custom flame skirts and dresses too, and they used to have doll bras too.
 I highly recommend them, and they have a sale going on right now too!
 Reply BLAST!!
 If only I'd KNOWN!!
 Nooooo!!
 Okay, I'm over it.
 Reply According to their site, they do a white with pink flames.
 That kind of reminds me of gwen stefani's dress that was dyed pink on the bottom and then faded to white.
 I think this would be a great option for someone inspired by her style.
 Reply wow !! offbeatness !!
 Reply Thanks for introducing me to this great company!
 I love the customer gallery – so many beautiful REAL women in all sizes!
 Such a refreshing change from mainstream fashion!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
+No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.